 The table below describes the contributions and distributions made with respect to the named executive officers' accounts under our nonqualified deferred compensation plan.
-None of the named executive officers deferred 2017 compensation under the plan.
+Of our named executive officers, only Mr.Jewkes deferred 2018 compensation under the plan.
 Messrs.
-Quirk, Jewkes and Nolan do not have balances in the nonqualified deferred compensation plan.
+Quirk and Nolan do not have balances in the nonqualified deferred compensation plan.